| | |

 Vatnsfjörður

 We stopped at a few places that were marked as sites of interest, mostly pretty little churches.
 One of these, Vatnsfjörður, was a prosperous farm from the 12th to the 17th century.
-Excavations show an even earlier Viking farm on the site, though those excavations are so overgrown now that we had trouble even spotting them.
+Excavations show an even earlier Viking farm on the site, though those excavations were so overgrown when we visited that we had trouble even spotting them.

 Another picturesque Icelanding church: white with a red roof.
 This time the steeple isn't attached on the end above the entrance vestibule, like most of them, but added on one end of the roof's peak.